thinkjs/thinkjs/packages/think-validator/README.md

 When all items of `requiredWithOutAll`'s arugument is true empty in request data, the param's value is required.

 ####  contains:  [String]
-If the `contains`'s argument has value in request data, the rule will check if aram's value contains the value(in request data).
 If the `contains`'s argument does not have value in request data, the rule will check if param's value contains `equals`'s argument.

 ####  equals:  [String]
 If the `equals`'s argument has value in request data, the rule will check if the value(in request data) equal param's value.
-If the `equals`'s argument does not have value in request data, the rule will check if `equals`'s argument equal param's value.

 ####  different:  [String]
 If the `equals`'s argument has value in request data, the rule will check if the value(in request data) not equal param's value.